ffrouin/laurux/README.md

 # Connect our PPA to get laurux from your Ubuntu System

-Otherwise, you may want to use our ppa to be able de deploy laurux :
+Here is our PPA details :

 	add-apt-repository ppa:freddy-f/ppa
 	apt-get update && apt-get install laurux